zazuko/clownface/docs/context.md

 A multi-pointer state is also possible, where multiple nodes are pointerd at.
 In that case `term` and `value` are going to be undefined and only their array variants will return those nodes.

+The return value of all [graph traversals](traversal.md) potentially returns a multi-pointer, thus always remember to check if `term/value` is defined.

 <run-kit>

 ```js